Culturally Congruent Care, Advocacy, and Ethics

 Advocacy in oncology

-Patient advocacy is active protection of the patient's rights, safety, values, and access to care.
-Advocacy may mean clarifying a confusing treatment plan, requesting pain management, reporting financial toxicity, arranging transportation support, escalating an unsafe order, protecting privacy, or ensuring that the patient's goals are heard during rounds.
-Advocacy is not making decisions for the patient.
-It is helping the patient make informed decisions and helping the team honor those decisions within legal and ethical boundaries.
+Patient advocacy is active protection of the patient's rights, safety, values, and access.
+It may mean clarifying a confusing plan, requesting better pain management, reporting financial toxicity, arranging transportation, escalating an unsafe order, protecting privacy, or ensuring the patient's goals are heard during rounds.
+Advocacy is not deciding for the patient; it is helping the patient make informed decisions and helping the team honor them within legal and ethical limits.

 Ethical principles and common conflicts

-Common ethical issues include informed consent, clinical trial participation, fertility preservation discussions, genetic information, disclosure of prognosis, requests to withhold information, unsafe discharge, surrogate decision-making, do-not-resuscitate orders, medical aid in dying where legal, and conflicts between family wishes and patient wishes.
-The nurse should know institutional policy and state law, but the OCN exam usually emphasizes process: assess, communicate, clarify, advocate, document, and consult appropriate resources.
+Common conflicts include informed consent, clinical-trial participation, fertility-preservation discussions, genetic information, prognosis disclosure, requests to withhold information from the patient, unsafe discharge, surrogate decision-making, do-not-resuscitate orders, and medical aid in dying where legal.
+Know institutional policy and state law, but the exam usually emphasizes the process, not the verdict.

 When to request help

-Ethics consultation can help when values conflict and ordinary communication is not resolving the issue.
-Palliative care can help with symptom burden, serious illness communication, and decision support at any disease stage.
-Social work can address access, safety, finances, family conflict, and community resources.
-Spiritual care can support meaning, grief, and belief-based distress.
-The chain of command is used when safety or rights are at risk and the concern is not resolved.
+Ethics consultation helps when values conflict and ordinary communication is stalling.
+Palliative care helps with symptom burden, serious-illness communication, and decision support at any disease stage.
+Social work addresses access, safety, finances, and family conflict.
+Spiritual care supports meaning and belief-based distress.
+The chain of command is used when safety or rights are at risk and the concern is unresolved.

-A patient with limited English proficiency is signing consent for chemotherapy.
-The adult daughter offers to interpret.
+A patient with limited English proficiency is signing consent for chemotherapy, and the adult daughter offers to interpret.
 What should the nurse do?

 A patient with decision-making capacity refuses further chemotherapy despite family objections.
 What is the nurse's best action?